To our catalog of available CDs

 Includes information about the Methodist churches at Goulds, French Woods, Pea Brook, Long Eddy, and Rock Valley (both Sullivan and Delaware counties).
 CLICK HERE for more information.

-The Old Youngsville Cemetery,
+The Old Youngsville Cemetery

-gravestone inscriptions collected by Gertrude Barber (1929).
+Gravestone inscriptions collected by Gertrude Barber (1929).
 CLICK HERE for more information.
 (Download)

 Douglas, the Delaware Valley City,